 The MS degree with thesis (Plan A) requires 30 credit hours of which at least 18 should be formal coursework acceptable for graduate credit.
 The balance of credit hours required for the degree is earned through MS reading and/or research courses (ChE 495).
-A minimum of six research credits are required for a Plan A. Satisfactory completion of the Master's thesis is also required for the degree.
+A minimum of six research credits are required for a Plan A. Satisfactory completion of the master's thesis is also required for the degree.
+See more about a Plan A thesis on pages 15, 16 & 17.